constellation-app/constellation/ISSUE_TEMPLATE.md

 <!--

+### Requirements

+* Filling out the template is required.
+Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
-Have you read Constellation's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/constellation-app/constellation/master/CODE_OF_CONDUCT.md
+* Have you read Constellation's Code of Conduct?
+By filing an issue, you are expected to comply with it, including treating everyone with respect: https://github.com/constellation-app/constellation/master/CODE_OF_CONDUCT.md